claytonbrown/terraformExamples/abc/alibaba-slack-integration/README.md

 The terraform script passes `install.sh` in to the user_data field for the ECS instance, which automatically installs the tools iperf (for generating network traffic) and stress (for generating CPU, disk, and memory loads).

-The script then sets up the infrastructure needed to

 ## Why

 CloudMonitor can generate its own email alerts and integrates well with [DingTalk](https://www.dingtalk.com), but doesn't have any official integration with 3rd party apps like Slack.